 Wild hognose snakes are found in areas with loose, sandy soil, so the best hognose substrate would be loose and burrowable:

 - Sand/soil mix: Composed of 30% play sand and 70% organic (untreated) topsoil, or 3 cups of sand for every 7 cups of soil.
 This mixture holds burrows that don’t collapse, and closely mimics their natural environment.
-Replacing some of the topsoil in this ratio with coconut fiber can help it retain more moisture for Eastern and Southern species.
+Replacing some of the topsoil in this ratio with peat moss can help it retain more moisture for Eastern and Southern species.

 - Lugarti Natural Reptile Bedding: NRB holds moisture well and has odor control properties.
 Unpacked it may be able to hold burrows.

 - Aspen chips/shavings: Cheap and attractive.
 Does not hold moisture or burrows.

 Impaction should not be a danger with these substrates as long as correct temperatures are provided and the snake is well hydrated.
 Don’t be alarmed if you never see your snake outside of mealtime — hognoses just really love to burrow!

 Bad hognose substrates

 - Coconut fiber